The datacontract CLI is an open-source command-line tool for working with data contracts.

 Run schema and quality tests on configured servers.

-│ location [LOCATION] The location (url or path) of the data contract yaml. [default: datacontract.yaml] │
+│ location [LOCATION] The location (url or path) of the data contract yaml. │

-│ --schema TEXT The location (url or path) of the Data Contract │
+│ --schema TEXT The location (url or path) of │

 │ [default: │

-│ --server TEXT The server configuration to run the schema and quality │
+│ --publish TEXT The url to publish the results │

 │ [default: None] │